FirstLegoLeague/launcher/docs/userguide.md

 <img src="tournament-import-schedule.png" style="width:75%">

-Verify that the information looks correct and press `Upload`.
+Verify that the information looks correct and then press `Upload`.

 Once you have imported the file you can see all the imported information by pressing the `Teams` and `Matches` buttons.